WPVD

 WPVD (1290 AM) is a public radio station in Providence, Rhode Island.
-It is owned by Rhode Island Public Radio.
-The station simulcasts WNPN 89.3 FM.
+It is owned by Ocean State Media.
+The station serves the few areas of Providence without a clear signal from network flagship WNPN in Newport.

 WPVD transmits with 400 watts by day, 16 watts by night, using a one-tower omnidirectional antenna.
 The transmitter is off Douglas Avenue in North Providence.

 On November 23, 2018, the FCC granted a construction permit for W275DA, an FM translator station on 102.9 MHz.
-On September 30, 2021, 102.9FM began broadcasting from the same tower was WPRO-FM.
+On September 30, 2021, W275DA began broadcasting from the same tower as WPRO-FM.

 History

 The station signed on the air in 1947 as WNAF.
 The call sign was changed to WDEM in 1949.
 It changed to WICE in 1952 to signify its broadcasting the Providence Reds hockey team.
 During the 1960s, WICE presented a top 40 music format.
 By the 1970s, WICE had switched to a news/talk format featuring Kurt Oden, who later served as an aide to Mayor Buddy Cianci.
 It was owned by Susquehanna Radio.
 It switched to Portuguese programming as WRCP in 1983.
 It changed to English public radio programming as WRNI in 1998.
 It changed to Spanish programming in 2011, and changed call signs to WRPA in 2018.
 On July 10, 2020, WRPA’s call changed once again to WPPB.